Long nights without power: Harrowing night for family in cancer fight

 Their son Mason, who is almost 2 years old, was diagnosed with leukaemia in February and is now neutropenic, which means he has a low white blood cell count which makes him vulnerable to infection.

-Watts said his son's ability to fight bugs and infections was minimal - "even taking him to hospital is a risk".
+Watts said his son's ability to fight bugs was minimal - "even taking him to hospital is a risk".

 The family spent a full day at the hospital yesterday and after checking Vector notices they returned home thinking the power would be restored.